BrauCamaH/astro-portfolio/src/pages/blog/getting-started-firebase-emulator.md

 ![emulator suite](https://miro.medium.com/v2/resize:fit:630/1*3TGi6ygH_wVtMZSyxbiOcQ.png)
 ![emulator suite](https://miro.medium.com/v2/resize:fit:630/1*J6B5MHV_80PeL1F9G8QrJQ.png)

 One important tab is the one named “Logs” where you can check all activity made.
-This is really usefull at time to find query leaks.
+This is really useful at time to find query leaks.
 ![emulator suite](https://miro.medium.com/v2/resize:fit:630/1*PfShV-udlX9rQGdVb0wW3g.png)

 ## Conclusión

-This is a the first step to use the Emulator Suite, as you can see is really straightfoward and it have a lot of benefits.
+This is a the first step to use the Emulator Suite, as you can see is really straightforward and it have a lot of benefits.
 Now is time to start using it in your firebase projects and start messing around without worry.